miwurster/msc-iot-kaffeekanne/README.md

 ### MVP

-After a brainstorming, the team agreed to the following requirements in order provide a minimal viable product:
+After a brainstorming, the team agreed to the following requirements in order to provide a minimal viable product:

-* Implement sensor (`Python`) reading the measurements from the scale
+* Implement a sensor (`Python`) reading the measurements from the scale
 * Sensor script has to publish those measurements (one measurement per second) in bulks to IBM's Watson IoT Platform
-* Time-series data of sensor has to be persisted in a NoSQl database
+* The sensor's time-series data has to be persisted in a NoSQL database
-* Backend has to use thresholds to trigger additional actions
+* A backend function has to check thresholds to trigger additional actions
-* Threshold action: Tweet about the current status of the coffee can
+    * Must: Tweet about the current status of the coffee can
     * Optional: Learn thresholds automatically based on historical data
 * Implement a RESTful interface to request the current state of the coffee can
-* Having a simple web application utilizing the RESTful interface to visualize the state
+* Having a simple but mobile friendly web application utilizing the RESTful interface to visualize the state

 ### Architecture